davescudero/Mapping_Earthquakes/README.md

 ## Results

-The interactive map shown in here images below. is a combianteion of three diferente data retrieving, Earthquakes past 7 days, tectonic plaques and magnitud
+The interactive map shown in here images below. is a combianteion of three diferente data retrieving, Earthquakes past 7 days, tectonic plaques and magnitude